VITALS Board of Directors

 Chair, Board of Directors

-Valerie Brooks
+Valarie Brooks

 Vice Chair, Board of Directors

-Hello, I am Valeri Brooks.
-A little bit about myself and the reason for my interest in VITALS.
-I am a wife, mother of three beautiful daughters, grandmother of seven and great grandmother of five, soon to be six.
-Each being as special as can be.
+I am a wife, mother of three beautiful daughters, and a grandmother of seven and a great grandmother of eight.
+Each one being as special as can be.

 Erika Brown